Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 Similarly to actual filters, FS skips any whitespace characters (tabs, spaces, line breaks), except when quoted (so `"Leather Belt"` is correctly parsed).
 This makes the language "immune" to any text formatting changes and lets you split long lines (except in the case below).
 Any ambiguities are resolved by lookahead or delimeters like `{}`.

 The only requirement is that you place 1 condition/action per line.
-Some of them accept an arbitrary amount of tokens (eg `BaseType` accepts 1 or more strings) so an end-of-line is expected to tell the parser where is the end of the rule.
+Some of them accept an arbitrary amount of tokens (e.g. `BaseType` accepts 1 or more strings) so an end-of-line is expected to tell the parser where is the end of the rule.

 Just like in actual filters, comments start with `#` and span until end of line.
 There are no restrictions where comments can appear.